Boeing's Starliner capsule finally launches, carries crew into space for first piloted test flight

 Monitoring the automated ascent were commander Barry "Butch" Wilmore and co-pilot Sunita Williams, both veteran Navy test pilots and active-duty NASA astronauts with four earlier spaceflights to their credit, 11 spacewalks between them and a combined 500 days in orbit.

 The Atlas 5 dropped the Starliner off with a velocity just shy of what's required to reach orbit, a precaution to make sure the crew ship would re-enter and land safely even if a major problem knocked out its own propulsion system.
-But no such trouble was expected and a thruster firing 31 minutes after liftoff was planned to put the ship in orbit.
+But there were no problems, and a thruster firing 31 minutes after liftoff completed the ascent phase of the mission, putting the ship in the planned orbit.

 The astronauts planned to test the Starliner's manual controls and then closely monitor an automated 25-hour rendezvous with the station, catching up from behind and below before moving in for docking at the lab's forward port just past noon Thursday.